 Thanks for stopping by to learn more about us!
-The Metzler family formed The Electri-Serve Corporation in 1969 to provide quality electrical services to Denver area homeowners and Denver businesses.
+The Metzler family formed The Electri-Serve Corporation in 1969 to provide quality commercial and residential electrical services to Denver area homeowners and Denver businesses.
 Attention to customer expectations and expert work brought early success, and a second Metzler generation continues these principles today.
 Electi-Serve is not only a family owned and operated business, but also a family of competent, happy employees, and satisfied customers who look to Electri-Serve whenever they require electrical service.

 What makes an Electri-Serve electrician?

 To start, they are stellar individuals with a natural tendency to help.
 Creative problem-solvers who finish instead of quit.
 Equally important is their Colorado electrician’s license – it’s a must have at Electri-Serve.
 Most of our electricians carry a Journeyman’s license.
 Here are the requirements to take the Journeyman’s exam:

 That’s just to take the exam, and it’s a tough one.
 After obtaining a license, Colorado requires continuing education to make sure licensed electricians stay on top of current codes, as the code changes every three years.
 Journeyman electricians must renew their licenses every three years.